Skip Ribbon Commands

 How deep do the needles penetrate?

-The depth of needle penetration depends on the nature of the problem, the underlying anatomy of the points selected, the patient's built, age and constitution.
+The depth of needle penetration depends on the nature of the condition, the underlying anatomy of the points selected, the patient's built, age and constitution.
 In general, needles are inserted 1/4 to 1-inch deep.

 What should I do before acupuncture treatment?